 The meniscus is a C-shaped piece of cartilage that provides a cushion between your shin bone and thigh bone.
 It helps you pivot and bend your knee, but it can tear if you twist it forcefully or step down in an awkward position.

-To diagnose a knee injury, your Reflex Knee Specialists provider will ask some details about how the injury happened, your symptoms, including when they started and how you’d rate their severity.
+To diagnose a knee injury, your Reflex Knee Specialists provider will ask for some details about how the injury happened, your symptoms, including when they started, and how you’d rate their severity.

-Next, a physical exam and diagnostic ultrasound will be performed to identify the source of pain and severity of the injury..
+Next, a physical exam and diagnostic ultrasound will be performed to identify the source of pain and the severity of the injury.
 An ultrasound will help your provider identify problems such as ligament or muscle sprains, tendon injuries, or a torn meniscus.

 Treatment of your knee injury depends on factors including age, type of injury, and the severity of your symptoms.
 Your provider at Reflex Knee Specialists might recommend: